ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 </div>
 <a href="CA_AgeHist.png" target="_blank">View Image in New Tab</a>

-# 3) What type of weapon (if any) did the victim have?
+## What type of weapon (if any) did the victim have?
-Nearly 30% of victims were unarmed.  **Note** Being Armed is does *not* justify any individual police killing.
+Over 45% of victims were unarmed.  **Note** Being Armed is does *not* justify any individual police killing.
 However, in aggregate a higher number of killings of unarmed people can indicate a predisposition towards excessive use of force.

 <div style="overflow: hidden;
   padding-top: 56.25%;